This topic provides general information about how to allocate LUNs when your ESXi works with SAN.

 ESXi system recognizes the LUNs at startup time, provision all LUNs to the appropriate HBAs before you connect the SAN to the

-VMware recommends that you provision all LUNs to all ESXi HBAs at the same time.
+Provision all LUNs to all ESXi HBAs at the same time.
 HBA failover works only if all HBAs see the same LUNs.

 - vMotion and VMware DRS

 - When you use vCenter Server and vMotion or DRS, make sure that the LUNs for the virtual machines are provisioned to all ESXi hosts.
-This provides the most ability to move virtual machines.
+This action provides the most ability to move virtual machines.

 - Active-active compared to active-passive arrays

 When you use vMotion or DRS with an active-passive SAN storage device, make sure that all